Shalateen: Ethnography

 Local tribes in Halayib and Shalateen area have had little exposure to modernization under Sudanese administration and under Egyptian administration up to 1992.
 But after 1992, the Egyptian government started to implement a development plan when it started to build some settlements, including 500 new houses built in Shalateen and 250 in Aboramad and Halayib, depending on Shalateen local council sources.
 Roads were also established, including a 250-kilometer road between Shalateen and Marsa Alam city in north, and three new electricity generators have begun operation since 1993.
 In 1993–94, the Egyptian government launched a plan for the social economic development of the area.
 Services and economic support were delivered in the main towns and villages and necessary infrastructures was built.
 Financial and in-kind donations were sponsored for a total amount of 1.5 billion L.E. currently; the government is supporting local families with 70 L.E. per month, and 3 L.E. per day to each child going to school.
 Nowadays many highly educated people, and many local people, work as employees of the government, NGOs and private sector companies.

 Depending on that and on the government development policy, many people from the mountains moved to towns in order to benefit from these services.
 They were given houses with a permanent water source, food supplies, electricity and education.
 So far, approximately 8,000 people have settled along the coast.
 As a result of the plan, communities in the urban areas have improved their livelihood.

 The local community in Halayib area has been involved in the management of Gabal Elba Protected Area as guides and also as environmental researchers in the management and conservation of the natural resources of this area; local people are also involved in the decision-making process.
-The World Food Program project in this area "Support Bedouin Life Project" represents a good model for the Egyptian government's policy of local participation and community-based management of projects.
+The World Food Programme project in this area "Support Bedouin Life Project" represents a good model for the Egyptian government's policy of local participation and community-based management of projects.

 The languages spoken there varies on local Beja, Arabic and English languages.